Daxten/bay-scalajs.g8/README.md

 `utils.ReactTags`

-Simply extend this trait to get vdom into scope.
-I've created since the package name is way too long to remember for me.
+Simply extend this trait to get vdom into scope.. the package name is way too long to remember for me.

 ## Why Circe AND uPickle?
 uPickle works better for Client/Server communication using autowire (I had problems with Circe and sealed traits).